ch0ripain/react-essentials/README.md

     // Continue to map or modify newArray as needed.
 });
 ```
-> [!NOTE]
-> State is local to the component that defines it, triggering re-renders to display updated data.
-To share state between components, lift it to a common ancestor and pass it as a prop.
-Always utilize the updater function when modifying state based on its previous value to maintain accuracy.

 ---
 <p align="center">🌟 This project is a practice exercise I learned from the <a href='https://www.udemy.com/course/react-the-complete-guide-incl-redux/?couponCode=ST7MT110524'>Academind's React Course</a> 🌟</p>
 <p align="center">🐸 I hope this README helps you in some way! 🐸</p>